Happy New Year!

-We are now in the last week of January.
+We are now into January.
 It is typically a time of the year when goals are already made and broken.
 Have you set goals?
 How are you getting on?

 - Pick something you want to achieve

-My first goal of this year is to run 60km.
-Since I ran an Ultra marathon a few years ago (an ultra marathon is a running distance over the marathon distance) it has been something I have wanted to achieve again for a while.
-Given there is still a feeling of uncertainty of when triathlons will happen this year, I decided now was a good moment to start training for it.
+When a lot of events were cancelled I made a goal to run 60km.
+Since I ran an Ultra marathon a few years before (an ultra marathon is a running distance over the marathon distance) it had been something I had wanted to achieve again for a while.
+Given there was still a feeling of uncertainty of when triathlons would happen, I decided this was my goal and started training for it.
 Of course, this distance of running isn’t for everyone, so each goal you set, should be in line with what YOU want to achieve.
-It might be that you want to run 5km as fast as you can or cycle 100km for the first time.
+It might be that you want to run 5km as fast as you can, or cycle 100km for the first time.
 I also have clients who want to be able to do full push-ups.
-You want to know that once you have achieved it you will feel good and proud of yourself for achieving it.
+When setting up the goal, think that once you have achieved it, you will feel good and proud of yourself for achieving it.

 - Pick something realistic